devaoneil/R/README.md

 If you prefer the cloud (nothing to download or install): https://posit.cloud/      [you can login with your Google account without making a separate acct]

-### If you are interested in learning python instead, I suggest:
+### If you are interested in learning python instead, some starting points are provided below.

 (1) If you want to learn data science, here is a set of python notebooks:

 https://jakevdp.github.io/PythonDataScienceHandbook/

-I can show you how to run jupyter notebooks in colab if you are interested.
-Very easy to set up through Google drive.
+Running python programs is easy if you use colab, which can be set up through Google drive.
+Just go to https://colab.research.google.com/ and click Google Drive and then "new notebook" to get started.

 (2) If you want to learn python programming at a very introductory level, I suggest: https://www.py4e.com/